Techassi/Techassi/README.md

 ---

 🔭 ~I’m currently working on gomark and qu~ No I’m not.
-Doing my last assignment for this semester!
+Doing my last assignment for this semester: [tinytowers](https://github.com/Techassi/tinytowers)

-⚡ I’m writing by bachelors thesis about [go-chapper](https://github.com/go-chapper)
+⚡ I wrote by bachelors thesis about [go-chapper](https://github.com/go-chapper)

 📫 How to reach me: hi@web-warrior.de